Intelligence in Nature

 Intelligence in Nature: An Inquiry into Knowledge is a 2005 non-fiction book by Jeremy Narby.

-The book is a sequel to Narby's 1995 book The Cosmic Serpent and present's his hypotheses about intelligence in flora and fauna, and the ability of different species to communicate, including at the molecular level.
+The book is a sequel to Narby's 1995 book The Cosmic Serpent and presents his hypotheses about intelligence in flora and fauna, and the ability of different species to communicate, including at the molecular level.

 Reviews of the book emphasised the lack of scientific process used to reach the hypotheses.

 Synopsis

 The book is divided into eleven chapters, each of which is a recounting of an experience the author had in some remote part of the world.